ibm-cloud-docs/image-templates/create-standard-image.md

 5. Enter any necessary notes for the image in the **Note** field.
 6. Select the **Agree** check box when all information is entered.
 7. Click **Create Template** to create the image template.

+Your server will be offline until the imaging process completes.
+The image template processing time varies based on the resources that are available on the physical host and how much data is being captured in the image template.
+{:note}

 ## Next steps